duhncan/GotoGrocery/index.md

   - This is to do with this...
 ### Inventory Class

-### Database Class - RONDIGITYDOG
+### Database Class
 The Database class is the lowest level class in the program, its purpose is to directly push and pull data from both the inventory and members table within the database.
-The purpose of this class is to provide other classes with simple defintion to connect to the database, this class required to have many methods as only one connection can exist during a single run time.
+The purpose of this class is to provide other classes with simple definition to connect to the database, this class required to have many methods as only one connection can exist during a single run time.

 - DatabaseConnection()
-  - Database contructor used to initalize the connection to the database.
+  - Database constructor used to initialize the connection to the database.

 - GetMemberList():DataTable
   - Pulls data from the member database which can be used to display the data in a table.